oracle-devrel/cd3-automation-toolkit/docs/greenfield-jenkins.md

 <img width="920" height="360" alt="Screenshot 2024-01-17 at 12 13 15 PM" src="../images/jenkinsGF-9.jpg"><br>

 **Step 6**:
-<br>Similarly click on 'Logs' for Stage: ashburn/tagging and click on the pipeline link and 'Proceed' or 'Abort' the terraform apply<br><br>
+<br>Similarly click on 'Logs' for Stage: ashburn/tagging and click on the pipeline link and 'Proceed' or 'Abort' the apply<br><br>

 <br><br>